ahmedabdel-hady/adhdopedia/README.md

   </a>
   </div>

-ADHDOpedia is online learning platform for ADHD Students where are able to manage their courses through plenty of useful tools.
+<p>ADHDOpedia is online learning platform for ADHD Students where are able to manage their courses through plenty of useful tools.
 The website includes a pomodoro timer as it is proved as an effective technique for staying focused.
 It provides a to do list as well as classes schedule so that the student is reminded by his assignments.
 To ensure that he/she is paying attention while the timer is on, their eye movements are monitored via the webcam.
 Accordingly, they get notified when being distracted for a while.
 On the website, students can receive their grades, contact teachers, get access to course materials along with other beneficial books.
 They get notified whenever a teacher posts an announcement.
-In order to boost their morale, a chatting feature is added to allow individuals diagnosed with this disorder to form a supporting community.
+In order to boost their morale, a chatting feature is added to allow individuals diagnosed with this disorder to form a supporting community. </p>